freed2003/freed2003.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am currently a fourth year Computer Science & Engineering and Math major at UCLA.
-I enjoy all aspects of security, as I am a believer that all fields of computer science have a need for security.
+I enjoy all aspects of security, as I am a believer that everything in the world has a need for security.
 I am currently working on projects with Prof. Rafail Ostrovsky, Prof. Amit Sahai, and the SyssArch lab at UCLA advised by Prof. Nader Sehatbaksh.
+In a past life, I was an aspiring chemist studying protein-mRNA interactions under Prof. Sean O'Leary at UCR.
 I have also done research with Sandia National Labs and will be working at Trail of Bits this winter as a security engineer intern.

 My current research interests lie in cryptography, from thereotical to applied topics.
 I am particularly interested in cryptanalysis and different attacks on cryptographic systems.
 On a similar note, I am also particularly interested in developing secure systems and ways to protect our information from the future.